~~ Follow a typical Buckboard loin from trimming through packaging ~~

 In my Big Green Egg: My first choice is to use a direct setup with raised grate & grate extender (very raised direct).
 My cooking level is about 12" above the coals.
 (Second choice would be to use an aluminum pan or platesetter as a heat shield) I like a 180° pit temp for 2 hours, then ramp the temp up to 200° until the internal temperature of the meat is 140° to 150°.
 Every 30 minutes or so I drop a few chips through the grate and onto the coals, which is why I like the very raised direct method.

 In my Big Drum Smoker: I use the mini charcoal ring with a chunk of wood on top of the coals.
 I like a 180° pit temp for 2 hours and ramp the temp up to 200° until the internal temperature of the meat is 140° to 150°.
+UPDATE - 2015 If you have the ability to hang meats in your drum, try hanging 1/2 loins which have been buckboarded.
+I place the hooks in the largest end of the roast.

 Following smoking: I wrap in foil and rest a few minutes, then chill for slicing.
 When slicing butt bacon, you can make the slices thick or thin depending on your tastes.
 Loin bacon can be sliced into smaller chubs,(4" to 6" in length) or into individual slices.
 For preparing individual slices lay pieces on wax paper, layering bacon and paper as needed then freeze.
 After an hour or two, remove the slices and store in a zipper bag.